ethereum-optimism/specs/specs/interop.md

 The derivation pipeline must gracefully handle the case in which a user uses a deposit transaction to relay a cross chain message.
 To not couple preconfirmation security to consensus, deposit transactions that relay cross chain messages MUST have an initiating message that is considered safe.
-This relaxes a strict synchrony assumption on the sequencer that it MUST have all unsafe blocks of remote chains as fast as possible to ensure that it is building correct blocks.
+This relaxes a strict synchrony assumption on the sequencer that it MUST have all unsafe blocks of destination chains as fast as possible to ensure that it is building correct blocks.
 It also prevents a class of attacks where the user can send a relaying message before the initiating message and trick the derivation pipeline into reorganizing the sequencer.